I am currently at work on two book projects:

 Book Chapters:

-“Sentimental Premonitions in the Early Republic,” in Apocalypse in American Literature and Culture , ed.
-John Hay (Cambridge: Cambridge University Press) [Invited submission; in progress]
+“Sentimental Premonitions and Antebellum Spectacle,” in Apocalypse in American Literature and Culture, ed.
+John Hay.
+Cambridge: Cambridge University Press, 2020.
+110-121.

 “‘You will observe…’: Letting Lippard Teach,” in Teaching Tainted Lit: Popular American Fiction in Today’s Classroom, ed.
 Janet G. Casey.
 University of Iowa Press, 2015.
 17-29.